 We offer a comprehensive range of specially-formulated waterborne and solventborne products and systems used by the global automotive refinish industry to repair damaged vehicles.
-Our refinish products and systems comprise a range of coatings layers, including fillers, aerosols, and adhesives acquired with the 2021 acquisition of U-POL Holdings Limited ("U-POL"), required to match the vehicle's color and appearance, producing a repair surface indistinguishable from the adjacent surface.
+Our refinish products and systems comprise a range of coatings layers, including fillers, aerosols, and adhesives required to match the vehicle's color and appearance, producing a repair surface indistinguishable from the adjacent surface.

-We provide systems that enable body shops to match more than 200,000 color variations, using a database with more than four million formulations, in the global market.
+We provide systems that enable body shops to match more than 220,000 color variations, using a database with more than four million formulations, in the global market.
 Our color technology is manifested in the pigment and dispersion technology that are utilized in our tints, one of the most technologically advanced parts of the refinish coatings system, which makes up most of our products in a body shop.
-We have a large color library and several well-known, long-standing premium brands, including Cromax[®], Standox[®], Spies Hecker[®], SyroxTM, and Raptor[®], as well as other regional and local brands.
+We have a large color library and several well-known, long-standing premium brands, including Cromax®, Standox®, Spies Hecker®, SyroxTM, and Raptor®, as well as other regional and local brands.

 Our color matching and retrieval systems allow customers to quickly match any color, reducing the need for body shop technicians to repeat the color matching process, which saves time and materials.
 The color matching process begins with a technician scanning a damaged vehicle with one of our advanced color matching tools, such as our Acquire Plus EFXTM hand-held spectrophotometer.
 The Acquire Plus EFX reads the vehicle color, evaluating both the unique flake and color characteristics of the specific vehicle.
 These characteristics may vary significantly, even for vehicles of the same make, model and original color, due to a variety of factors, including a vehicle's age, plant at which it was assembled, weather conditions and operating history.
-The Acquire Plus EFX electronically connects with our ColorNet[®] database and generates for the body shop technician the precise mix of tints and colors needed to recreate that specific color for the part being repaired.
-In addition to the Acquire Plus EFX, we offer customers several other color matching tools, including our VINdicator[®] database, which identifies vehicle color based on its vehicle identification number, and traditional color matching fan decks.
+The Acquire Plus EFX electronically connects with our ColorNet® database and generates for the body shop technician the precise mix of tints and colors needed to recreate that specific color for the part being repaired.
+In addition to the Acquire Plus EFX, we offer customers several other color matching tools, including our VINdicator® database, which identifies vehicle color based on its vehicle identification number, and traditional color matching fan decks.

-We are also a leading global developer, manufacturer and supplier of functional and decorative liquid and powder coatings for a large number of diversified applications in the industrial end-market.
-Through an acquisition completed in 2017, we have also become a leading manufacturer and supplier of coatings sold into the building materials, cabinet, wood and luxury vinyl flooring and furniture markets in North America.
+We are also a leading global developer, manufacturer and supplier of functional and decorative liquid and powder coatings for a large number of diversified applications in the industrial end-market, including building materials, cabinet, wood and luxury vinyl flooring and furniture markets in North America.
 Our liquid systems are used to provide insulation and thermo-mechanical protection for electrical conductors and devices, protect automotive parts and serve as primers, basecoats, and clearcoats for alloy and steel wheels, and provide weatherability and corrosion protection for metal building and infrastructure projects.
 Powder coatings products, both thermoset and thermoplastic, are an environmentally responsible, higher transfer efficiency alternative to liquid coatings.
 These coatings are typically electrostatically sprayed using a specialized spray gun and cured to create a uniform, high-quality finish.
 In the oil & gas industry, our powder and liquid products are used to protect components from corrosion and severe conditions such as extreme temperatures, pressures, and harsh chemicals.